-We have talked about 4G LTE routers and dual sim routers in recent posts… Similarly, mobile hotspots are the portable Internet connectivity that you can take with you.
-If that sounds similar to your cell phone, actually that is not surprising since a mobile hotspot is essentially a cell phone but designed to provide wifi Internet connectivity to the devices around it, as opposed just for one user.
+We have talked about 4G LTE routers and dual SIM routers in recent posts.
+Similarly, mobile hotspots are portable Internet connectivity that you can take with you.
+If that sounds similar to your cell phone, actually that is not surprising since a mobile hotspot is essentially a cell phone that is designed to provide Wi-Fi Internet connectivity to the devices around it, as opposed to just for one user.

 Personal mobile hotspots

-A deeper look into the mobile hotspot technology reveals various application focused variety in the market.
-At the low end the market, the personal mobile hotspots (also sometimes branded as Mi-Fi — a clever play on words for the term Wi-Fi) are palm sized, battery powered gadgets that you can insert a sim card from any cellular carrier, to connect the mobile hotspot to the Internet.
+A deeper look into the mobile hotspot technology reveals various application-focused variety in the market.
+At the low-end of the market, the personal mobile hotspots (also sometimes branded as Mi-Fi — a clever play on words for the term Wi-Fi) are palm sized, battery powered gadgets that accept a SIM card from any cellular carrier, to connect the mobile hotspot to the Internet.
 You can then connect your laptop to the mobile hotspot via Wi-Fi.
-Essentially mobile hotspots are Internet gateways on the go where cellular 4G/LTE (and soon 5G) are leveraged as the backhaul.
+Essentially, mobile hotspots are Internet gateways on-the-go where cellular 4G/LTE (and soon 5G) are leveraged as the backhaul.

-Mobile hotspots from Verizon Wireless, AT&T, T-mobile and Sprint are usually priced at several hundred dollars and subsidized by the data plan subscriptions.
-These are great devices for some effective coffee shop time with your laptop being able to connect to the Internet.
+Mobile hotspots from Verizon Wireless, AT&T, T-Mobile and Sprint are usually priced at several hundred dollars and subsidized by the data plan subscriptions.
+These are great devices for some effective coffee shop time, allowing you to connect your laptop to the Internet.

-Another low end alternative to single sim card mobile hotspots is your cell phone.
-If you own an Android phone, it is an option that you can enable with a few clicks.
+Another low-end alternative to single SIM card mobile hotspots is your cell phone.
+If you own an modern phone, it is an option that you can probably enable with a few clicks.

 What is the problem with mobile hotspots?

 Before we answer that question, let’s quickly go over the characteristics for the cellular transport.
-Cellular connectivity is achieved by electromagnetic signals traveling from the cell towers down to your mobile hotspot antenna (and vice versa for the uplink direction).
-These signals are prone to degradation over distances and prone to interference to slightly delayed version of itself (bouncing from nearby objects etc) and therefore creating a communication environment that is inherently unpredictable and fluctuating.
-Other factors that can effect the quality of the backhaul for the hotspot include the interference and load of the cellular sector in your specific location as well as upstream cross traffic in the network.
-So when mobile networks fluctuate and therefore creating a varying end user experience to your mobile hotspot, the cellular carrier is not always to blame — sometimes there is nothing that can be done — or is there?
+Cellular connectivity is achieved by electromagnetic signals traveling from the cell towers down to your mobile hotspot antenna (and vice-versa for the uplink direction).
+These signals are prone to degradation over distances and interference from slightly delayed version of itself (multi-path interference, bouncing from nearby objects), thereby creating a communication environment that is inherently unpredictable and fluctuating.
+Other factors that can affect the quality of the backhaul for the hotspot include the interference and load of the cellular sector in your specific location as well as upstream cross traffic in the network.
+So when mobile networks fluctuate and therefore create a varying end-user experience for your mobile hotspot, the cellular carrier is not always to blame — sometimes there is nothing that can be done — or is there?

 Meet enterprise grade mobile hotspots

-What if you can have 2 or more sim based backhauls in the mobile hotspot as opposed to only one.
-Since fluctuations on different networks are weakly correlated (i.e. they won’t suffer simultaneously), if those multiple sim connections are intelligently managed by your mobile hotspot a significantly enhanced end-user experience can be achieved.
-Multi-sim mobile hotspots (or sometimes called multi-WAN mobile hotspots) are exactly that.
-These mobile hotspots house 2 or more 4G LTE modems that can be combined for mitigating fluctuations in performance.
+What if you can have two or more SIM-based backhauls in the mobile hotspot as opposed to only one?
+Since fluctuations on different networks are weakly correlated (i.e. they won’t suffer simultaneously), if those multiple SIM connections are intelligently managed by your mobile hotspot a significantly enhanced end-user experience can be achieved.
+Multi-SIM mobile hotspots (or sometimes called multi-WAN mobile hotspots) are exactly that.
+These mobile hotspots house two or more 4G LTE modems that can be combined for mitigating fluctuations in performance.